Egor322129/3dReconstructionSFP/README.md

 ![Screenshot](Algorithm.png)

-It must said that method not solve problem of fundamental ambiguity, therefore we needed to analyze some curves and choose right formula according to curve shape and empiric assumptions:
+It must said that method not solve problem of fundamental ambiguity, therefore we needed to analyze some curves and choose right formula according to curve shape and ground truth:

 ![Screenshot](parametres.png)